 "Oma" the first single off Amonafi can now be downloaded for FREE on Cumbancha's website here.

-With a new label partner, manager, booking agents and renewed creative energy, Daby Touré returns with the extraordinary album Amonafi, which will be released worldwide on Cumbancha on June 9 (dates vary in certain territories).
+With a new label partner, manager, booking agents and renewed creative energy, Daby Touré returns with the extraordinary album Amonafi, which will be released worldwide on Cumbancha on September 18 (September 14th in Europe).
 After rebuilding his team, Touré now turns his attention to his fans, looking to deepen his relationship with them and grow their ranks even further with the best album of his career.

 Daby Touré knew in is heart that it was time for a change…even if it meant tearing apart everything he had built over his musical career.
 After two albums and an EP on Peter Gabriel's Real World imprint and an album with major label Universal released in 2012, Touré felt the time had come to start fresh.
 "I had to clean up everything," Touré recalls, "In my head, in my heart, in my spirit, and in my work.
 It wasn't easy."
 He proceeded to leave his label, parted ways with his manager and booking agents and quickly found himself back at square one.

 Facing an uncertain future, Touré asked himself.
 "Now what am I going to do?
 I should keep doing what I've always done: create.
 I told myself I am an artist.
 I'm not a manager.
 I'm not a businessman.
 What I can do is return to the studio and make new songs.
 And the fact that I was frustrated is a good thing.
 When we're sad, when we're angry, when we're in a fragile situation, a difficult situation, this is good for an artist, because this is when he makes beautiful creations."
 Touré describes this phase as "crossing the desert," making the difficult journey to rebuild family relationships, address built up personal issues and rekindle his artistic inspiration.
 "So I closed my eyes and I worked and I made songs.
 And once I had made the songs, I stared contacting people again and things started taking off."